 If you’ve ever been inside a house built in the twentieth century, you’ve probably seen popcorn ceilings.
 Because there are so many choices, popcorn ceilings are unlikely to be seen in more recent construction.
 These ceilings are easily identified because they have been textured with a substance such as styrofoam or plaster, giving them a lumpy look reminiscent of popcorn.
 These ceilings were originally very fashionable, but their days were numbered.
 What was the reason behind this?
 Are there any advantages to having this sort of ceiling in place today?
 And why would a homeowner opt for this particular design in the first place?
-Continue reading to find out the answers to all of your popcorn ceiling inquiries.
+Continue reading to find the answers to your popcorn ceiling inquiries.

 What Exactly Is a Popcorn Ceiling?